-Clubfoot, known as congenital talipes equinovarus by medical professionals, is a treatable birth defect affecting the feet and ankles of newborns, with a noticeable inward curve of the toes, heel and medial (inner) arch.
+Clubfoot, known as congenital talipes equinovarus by medical professionals, is a treatable birth defect that affects the lower legs, feet and ankles of newborns, with a noticeable inward curve of the toes, heel and medial (inner) arch.
 Clubfoot occurs in varying degrees of severity and may be treated by stretching and casting.
-In some cases surgery is necessary.
+In rare cases, surgery is necessary.

 Approximately one in every 1,000 newborns has clubfoot, and two thirds of these cases affect boys.
 It occurs in both feet in about 50% of all cases.
 The incidence is more likely if there is a history of the defect within the family.

 The exact causes of clubfoot are unknown.
 It is known that a mutation in the PITX1 gene, which helps construct a protein essential for lower limb development, is associated with clubfoot.
 Risk factors include family history, parental tobacco use, maternal obesity, male sex, and early amniocentesis (before 15 weeks of gestation).

 Genetics play a role in club foot.
 The work of Ruth Wynne-Davies demonstrated that the occurrence rate of clubfoot was 17 times higher for first degree relatives and six times higher in second degree relatives.
 We also know that there is a mutation in the PITX1 gene on chromosome five which impacts lower limb development.

 Congenital clubfoot, meaning that the condition exists at birth and/or during gestation, may be idiopathic (of unknown cause) or non-idiopathic, including as an acquired case resulting from a separate injury or condition, such as an infection or neurological problem.